- Marijuana contains the mind altering chemical THC, which can affect mood, concentration, judgment, senses, movement, and memory.

 If using marijuana can harm you, why do people do it?

 Even though research shows that there are many negative effects from using marijuana, some people choose to use it anyway.
 This may be because of the effects such as relaxation and euphoria (intense happiness) that they feel while using it.
 The truth is that even though something may feel good, it doesn’t mean it’s good for you.
+We would strongly recommend keeping up to date with marijuana news through Marijuana101

-Other reasons people use marijuana may include:
+Reasons people use marijuana may include:

 - Being pressured by siblings or friends